 Before you can even capture the photos, you need to have the gear in hand to enable you to take the shots.
 This tip applies to casual vacationers as much as it does pros packing multiple bags full of gear.
 Vacations present unique circumstances from your average day of taking photos in the park, and thus require different planning.

 If you’re serious about photography, you might spend years purchasing the perfect lens that will work best for your style of shooting.
 I have spent years refining my camera bag for a photography style that best captures the magic of Walt Disney World and Disneyland.
-You can see what, exactly, is in my camera bag here (along with my recommendations for what items to–and not to–purchase).
+Take a look at what, exactly, is in my camera bag.
 Be warned, as I am not one to shoot “light,” so looking at that page might result in a heavy (but awesome) bag full of gear!
-If you’d rather travel light, you can find my recommendations for that below.

 4. Capture the Details

 This is important, and something I think some people overlook.
 It’s also a great way to get shots that the average tourist wouldn’t take.
 For example, at Disney, most people get basic landscape shots of Cinderella Castle, Sleeping Beauty Castle, or Spaceship Earth.

 By contrast, how many people get shots of the Sword in the Stone behind the Castle, light fixtures in the World Showcase, or directional signs?
 These type of shots can really set your photos apart from the average tourist’s, and give you unique (free!) souvenirs to take home.

 Disney is rife with these kind of details thanks to the hard work of the Imagineers, but you can really find details just like this at any vacation destination in the world.
 Remember, the devil is in the details!
 (In a good way!)